easy-up/portage-cd/docs/semgrep.md

 C# (NuGet) · Dart (Pub) · Go (Go modules, go mod) · Java (Gradle, Maven) · Javascript/Typescript (npm, Yarn, Yarn 2, Yarn 3, pnpm) · Kotlin (Gradle, Maven) · PHP (Composer) · Python (pip, pip-tool, Pipenv, Poetry) · Ruby (RubyGems) · Rust (Cargo) · Scala (Maven) · Swift (SwiftPM)

 ## Configuration
-Under the hood, Workflow engine runs Semgrep with certain flags as its base.
-Workflow engine then continues on to do further improvements on functionality as a security tool and user experience based on the output of on one of the two optional commands.
+Under the hood, Portage CD runs Semgrep with certain flags as its base.
+Portage CD then continues on to do further improvements on functionality as a security tool and user experience based on the output of on one of the two optional commands.

 Runs this over your git repository:
 ```